oddbird/knet/README.rst

 -----------

-If you want to run this project in a `virtualenv`_ to isolate it from other Python projects on your system, create a virtualenv and activate it.
+If you want to run this project in a `virtualenv`_ to isolate it from other Python projects on your system, create a Python 3.3 virtualenv and activate it.
 Then run ``bin/install-reqs`` to install the dependencies for this project into your Python environment.

 In order to run K Network (or its tests), you'll need a PostgreSQL database.
 By default, K Network will look for a PostgreSQL database